CarloCapuz/JobApplicationTracker/README.md

 ## Database Schema

-The application uses a SQLite database with the following structure:
+The application uses a SQLite database with the following structure (includes `notes`):

 ```sql
 CREATE TABLE job_applications (